<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 what age should child learn alphabet

 Want more?
-Check out our ELA Acceleration Program that personalizes learning to create a fun-filled and competitive acceleration program.
-You can also book a free trial for your child now.
+Check out our ELA Acceleration Program which personalizes learning to create a fun-filled and competitive acceleration program.